Concentrators in NES

 Students who meet the prerequisite for entrance into the department may be admitted and begin their program of concentration in the second term of sophomore year.

 The departmental language requirement is four terms (i.e., through 107 level) of Arabic, Hebrew, Persian, or Turkish.
-However, students are encouraged to utilize their chosen Near Eastern language for senior thesis research and are therefore advised to begin their language training as early as possible.
-Language courses beyond the second year count as departmentals, as does either elementary or intermediate study of a second Near Eastern language.
-Much of the necessary language training for the A.B. can be acquired through some combination of language study at Princeton, intensive summer language study, and year abroad programs.
+Students are advised to begin their language training as early as possible.
+Students are encouraged, albeit not required, to continue language study at the advanced level and to utilize their chosen Near Eastern language for senior thesis research.
+Language courses beyond the second year count as departmentals, as does elementary and intermediate study of a second Near Eastern language.
+The necessary language training for the A.B. degree can be acquired through a combination of language study at Princeton, intensive summer language study, and year abroad programs.
 The department will work out with each undergraduate concentrator a language training schedule appropriate to his or her planned course of study.
-For information about summer Arabic study, click here.

 The department encourages students to consider a semester or year abroad for language and area study in the Middle East.
-The department also makes every effort to facilitate student participation in any of a number of excellent intensive summer language study programs in the United States and the Middle East.
-In particular, the Program in Near Eastern Studies, offers an active program of support for students who wish to take advantage of such intensive study opportunities.
+The department also makes every effort to facilitate student participation in any of a number of excellent intensive summer language study programs in the U.S. and the Middle East.
+The Program in Near Eastern Studies offers support for students who wish to take advantage of such study opportunities.

 Certificate in Language and Culture